KaynBox/kayn-photography-blog/README.md

 # Kayn Photography Blog
-Another website building project.
+Another HTML project.
 A blog with some of my photography on display.
 &nbsp;

 Here are some previews of the site: